-The table summaries main findings for the assessment of MAI2021 (data from 1995-2021) on air- and waterborne inputs to the Baltic Sea and its sub-basins.
+The table summarizes main findings for the assessment of MAI2022 (data from 1995-2022) on airborne, waterborne and total nitrogen and phosphorus inputs to the Baltic Sea and its sub-basins.
 In the BSAP update 2021 there where reduction requirements to fulfil MAI for total nitrogen for Baltic Proper, Gulf of Finland and Kattegat and for total phosphorus for Baltic Proper, Gulf of Finland and Gulf of Riga.